Velocidex/velociraptor-docs/content/artifact_references/pages/macos.search.filefinder.md

         condition=ModifiedBefore,
         then={
           SELECT * FROM more_recent
-          WHERE MTime < ModifiedBefore
+          WHERE MTime &lt; ModifiedBefore
-           AND  MTime > MoreRecentThan
+           AND  MTime &gt; MoreRecentThan
         },
         else={SELECT * FROM more_recent})